 Straightforward presentation of the policies proposed in the bookradicalmarkets economics blockchain

-Although an engineer by heart, I couldn’t help but get my feet wet with economics since blockchains became part of my daily activity.
+Although an engineer by heart, I couldn’t help but get my feet wet with economics since blockchains became part of my daily pastimes.
 Vitalik’s been a massive influence in this direction, as most of his writing involves subtle cryptoeconomic theory - imbued by that, the Ethereum community and countless shout outs to Radical Markets (RM), I decided to give it a go.
 Now, I find the policies proposed in the book exceptionally intriguing, but I do feel that the devil is in the details and there has to be a lot of experimentation before even trying to implement RM at scale.

 Having said that, the goal of this article is not to outlay my concerns on the said subject, but rather objectively present it in minimalistic fashion.
 If you’re like me, interested in economics but professionally floating around the “conversational” level, you’ll love this induction!